top of page

 Inside a cave (the Grotto of Massabielle) in the town, there is a very special spring of water, discovered in 1858 by a fourteen-year-old girl called Marie-Bernarde Soubirous.

 She was born in 1844 and was the oldest of nine children.
-Three of her brothers and sisters died in infancy.
 The family lived in extreme poverty in one tiny room within a mill.

 On the 11th February 1858, whilst collecting firewood, the young girl experienced a vision.
 She saw a beautiful lady dressed in a white veil, a blue sash and a golden rose on each foot.
 The beautiful lady also held a rosary of pearls.